W. E. B. Du Bois Clubs of America

 Cover of Bettina Aptheker's May 1968 pamphlet, Columbia Inc., published in New York by the W.E.B.
 Du Bois Clubs of America.

 The W.E.B.
 Du Bois Clubs of America was a national youth organization sponsored by the Communist Party USA (CPUSA) and launched at a national convention held in San Francisco in June 1964.
-The organization was active in the American student movement of the 1960s and maintained a prominent presence on a number of college campuses including Columbia University in New York City and the University of California in Berkeley.
+The organization was active in the American student movement of the 1960s and maintained a prominent presence on a number of college campuses including Columbia University and the University of California, Berkeley.
 The organization was dissolved by decision of the CPUSA in February 1970 and succeeded by a new organization known as the Young Workers Liberation League.
 They were named after socialist and racial and social activist W. E. B. Du Bois, co-founder of the National Association for the Advancement of Colored People.

 Organizational history

 Forerunners

 The W.E.B.
 Du Bois Clubs of America was a national mass organization conceived and sponsored by the Communist Party USA (CPUSA) and directed at young people.
 It bears mentioning that the Du Bois Clubs were not the youth section of the CPUSA per se, but were rather designed as a separate party-sponsored and controlled organization which would help bring unaffiliated students and young workers into the CPUSA's orbit through their participation in a broader and less orthodox organization.

 The direct forerunner of the Du Bois Clubs was the Progressive Youth Organizing Committee (PYOC), established in April 1959, and Advance, the New York City-based youth organization from which the PYOC had sprung.
 Under the aegis of the PYOC, in 1961 a small group of radicals in San Francisco established themselves as the "W.E.B.
 Du Bois Club."
 This small group proved the inspiration for sister Du Bois Clubs across the bay in Berkeley and at San Francisco State College.
 The next year, a campus chapter was organized at UCLA in Los Angeles.

 In June 1963, the PYOC conducted a training school for young activists in New York City.
 Two separate courses were held, one for individuals which had never attended party training sessions before and another for those who had previously participated in similar programs.

 By the fall of 1963, the Communist Party had clearly decided to proceed with the formation of a new mass organization of youth, with national secretary Gus Hall announcing in October the intention of the party to create "a Marxist-oriented youth organization to attract non-Communists as the first step toward their eventual recruitment into the party."
 While the precise form of this new organization was as yet undetermined, this group would ultimately emerge as the W.E.B.
 Du Bois Clubs of America.
 A publication was launched in preparation for the new organization, a newsletter called The Convener, edited by Carl Bloice.